All Episodes

 Now, I want to go back to your question about trading, well, privacy, I guess, for security.

-Do we need to feel so safe that we should let These intelligence agencies invade our private communications all for the sake of quote-unquote security.
+You know, do we need to feel so safe that we should let these intelligence agencies invade our private communications all for the sake of, quote-unquote, security?

 Quite frankly, you know, I own a couple guns.